-Such reductions or limits, if any, are calculated monthly on a cumulative basis during each Fund's fiscal year.
-The Investment Adviser may not terminate the arrangements prior to December 29, 2025 without the approval of the Board of Trustees.
+As of April 30, 2025, the Investment Adviser has agreed to reduce or limit "Other Expenses" of the Fund (excluding acquired (underlying) fund fees and expenses, transfer agency fees and expenses, service fees and shareholder administration fees, taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) to 0.004% of the Fund's average daily net assets through at least April 30, 2026, and prior to such date, the Investment Adviser may not terminate the arrangement without the approval of the Board of Trustees.
 The expense limitation may be modified or terminated by the Investment Adviser at its discretion and without shareholder approval after such date, although the Investment Adviser does not presently intend to do so.
-The Funds' "Other Expenses" may be further reduced by any custody and transfer agency fee credits received by the Funds.
+The Fund's "Other Expenses" may be further reduced by any custody and transfer agency fee credits received by the Fund.